kimmobrunfeldt/progressbar.js/README.md

 # Get started

-*ProgressBar.js* is lightweight, MIT licensed and has no dependencies.
+*ProgressBar.js* is lightweight and MIT licensed.
+It depends on [shifty](https://github.com/jeremyckahn/shifty), which is a tweening library.

 You can install it with Bower: